Australia

 Brisbane To Cairns

 Nestled on the Sunshine Coast between Mudjimba and Noosa, Marcoola is the quiet beach town you didn’t know still existed in Queensland.
 Providing the perfect blend of blissfully tourist-free beaches with a thriving organic foodie culture and accommodation that won’t cut into your retirement fund, Marcoola is a well-guarded local secret for a very good reason.
-Our recommendation: start your weekend getaway a cold pressed juice at The Grilled Gecko Café, stock up on produce from the attached organic grocer and then head to the beach for a picnic next to the sea.
+My recommendation: start your weekend getaway a potent espresso and loaded croissant at Bobbi Lane and then head to the beach for a mini picnic next to the sea.
 If you've got room left, you could always make the two kilometre journey along the beach to nearby Mudjimba and finish the afternoon with a tipple at the High Tide Bar & Grill.
 Queensland, you spoil us.

 Rainbow Beach